Polymer/old-docs-site/app/3.0/start/toolbox/deploy.md

     ...
     ```

-1. Re-run `polymer build` to include `app.yaml` in your build, then navigate to your build output folder:
+1. Re-run `polymer build` to include `app.yaml` in your build.

        polymer build

+1.  **Navigate to your build output folder**:

        cd build/es?-???

+    **Make sure you navigate to your build output folder before running the rest of these commands.** You must run the `gcloud` commands from your build output folder (`build/es?-???`).
+If you run the commands from your root project folder, the deployment will fail. {.alert .alert-warning}

 1. Set your project id to the ID given to your app by the App Engine.
 For example:

        gcloud config set project test-thing-16996

 1. Create your app:

        gcloud app create

     You will need to select a region for your app to be deployed in.
 This can't be changed.

 1. Deploy your app: